Tyriol/basic-user-management-with-hono/README.md

   - As good practice, and to resolve issue when an empty form is submitted
 - TODO: Update ID to be an automatically created UUID
 - TODO: Tidy up backend with routes and helpers.
-- TODO:Make it look better
+- TODO: Make it look better
+- TODO: Use async versions of node file system methods or an external database